How to Hire an Executive Search Firm Without Burning a Six-Figure Fee on a Failed Placement

 Sophisticated Sourcing Beyond Standard Databases

-Rigorous Reference Process with Red Flag Discovery
+Rigorous Reference Process with Red-Flag Discovery

 Current Compensation Data from Actual Recent Placements

-Post-Placement Success Monitoring System
+Post-Placement Success Monitoring

 Market Knowledge Verification